30 CCW Chronic Conditions Period Prevalence, 2020

 Description:

 There is racial variation in the prevalence of treatment for Medicare fee-for-service (FFS) beneficiaries with these conditions.
-Although the white racial group comprised 79.8% of the Medicare FFS population in 2020, they comprised 84.0% of the subpopulation with treatment for chronic obstructive pulmonary disease (COPD), 82.9% of the population with depression, and 82.2% of the population with colorectal cancer.
-In 2020, although the black racial group comprised 8.4% of the total Medicare FFS population, they comprised 11.9% of the subpopulation with diabetes and 11.9% of those with claims for chronic kidney disease (CKD), 11.0% of those with stroke, and 10.8% of the population with heart failure.
+Although the white racial group comprised 80.6% of the Medicare FFS population in 2022, they comprised 85.2% of the subpopulation with treatment for chronic obstructive pulmonary disease (COPD), 83.9% of the population with depression, and 82.8% of the population with colorectal cancer.
+In 2022, although the black racial group comprised 7.2% of the total Medicare FFS population, they comprised 10.4% of the subpopulation with diabetes, 10.0% of those with claims for chronic kidney disease (CKD), 9.4% of those with stroke, and 8.9% of the population with heart failure.
+Hispanics comprised 5.6% of the FFS population and 7.7% of those with diabetes and 6.6% of the population with Alzheimer’s disease.

 Technical Notes: